azuredevcollege/trainingdays/day5/challenges/03-challenge.md

 ```

 Now, create a pull request to merge the branch `cicd/aad-frontend` into the `master`
 branch.
-Set `Deploy front end for AAD integration` as title.
+Set `Deploy frontend for AAD integration` as title.

 Wait a few seconds, until the status checks are triggered and successful.